 However, if you wish to remain in the US on the career path that you’re on, you don’t have any other choice but to apply for a Green Card, whether you pursue an employment-based, family based, investment-based or any other permanent resident category.

-Because Green Card applications take years to complete, many working internationals hope to begin the process as soon as they receive their H-1B visas - in other words, as soon as it’s safe to do so.
+Because applications take years to complete, many working internationals hope to begin the H-1B to Green Card process as soon as they receive their H-1B visas - in other words, as soon as it’s safe to do so.

 While the steps for Green Card through employment are quite straightforward, you should be certain it’s the path you want to follow before you start the process.
 You’ll especially want to consider:

-In some cases, it makes sense to work for a few years on your H-1B before you apply for a Green Card through your H-1B visa, to ensure your job and location are a great match for your goals and priorities.
-After you receive your H-1B, chat with your employer, your immigration lawyer and any relatives involved in your decision before launching an application.
+In some cases, it makes sense to work for a few years on your H-1B visa before you apply for a Green Card through your H-1B visa, to ensure your job and location are a great match for your goals and priorities.
+After you receive your H-1B visa, chat with your employer, your immigration lawyer and any relatives involved in your decision before starting the H-1B to Green Card process.

 The process to get a Green Card in the USA is fairly simple.
 When you’re ready to begin, here’s what you need to know to apply for your Green Card - and what to do if your H-1B visa will expire before you can submit your application.
 Here are the steps involved in the Green Card application process: